Retirement Villages and Residential Parks

 Useful resources and contacts:

 The Office for Ageing Well administers the South Australia Retirement Villages Act and provides information and advice to residents, residents committees, administering authorities and the public on matters referring to retirement villages; mediation and conciliation of contractual disputes and investigation of breaches of the Act.
-The Office publishes a guide for Retirement Villages residents and prospective residents.
+The Office publishes a guide for Retirement Villages residents and prospective residents and several fact sheets.
 It also maintains a register of retirement villages in South Australia.

 The legislation covering Retirement Villages is: Retirement Villages Act 2016 and the Retirement Villages Regulations 2017.